BMW-InnovationLab/BMW-YOLOv4-Training-Automation/README.md

 - If during training you see nan values for avg (loss) field - then training goes wrong, but if nan is in some other lines - then training goes well.
 - If error Out of memory occurs then you should try increasing subdivisions to 16, 32 or 64 or have a smaller image size.
 - If training finishes immediately without any error you should decrease batch size and subdivisions.
+- if training on multiple GPU produce nan try decreasing the learning rate to 0,00065

 ## Acknowledgements